Yshmehtaa/Web-Applications/Readme.txt

 Download the extension -- https://chromewebstore.google.com/detail/user-agent-switcher/dbclpoekepcmadpkeaelmhiheolhjflj
 User-Agent Switcher extension to the applications which are not able to run on the specific browser.

+if the CSP Headaer has added different tags and while removing it changes the layout of the application:
+To log blocked resources for debugging, you can add a reporting URL:
+<add name="Content-Security-Policy" value="
+    default-src 'self';
+    report-uri /csp-violation-report;
+"/>